What’s the NFL playoff picture after Week 17? Who’s in and who’s out?

 AFC

-4. Pittsburgh Steelers (9-7, 1st AFC North): The Steelers only had to beat the Cleveland Browns on the road this Sunday to secure their place in the playoffs, but blew the opportunity after losing 13-6.
-Pittsburgh now faces a winner-takes-all clash against its bitter rivals in the Baltimore Ravens in Week 18.
+4. Pittsburgh Steelers (9-7, 1st AFC North): The Steelers only had to beat the Cleveland Browns on the road last Sunday to secure their place in the playoffs, but blew the opportunity after losing 13-6.
+Pittsburgh now faces a winner-takes-all clash against its bitter rival, the Baltimore Ravens, in Week 18.
 Pittsburgh currently has a 40% chance of making the playoffs, according to the NFL.

 9. Baltimore Ravens (8-8, 2nd AFC North): The Ravens had Super Bowl aspirations before the year kicked off with two-time MVP Lamar Jackson and star running back Derrick Henry, but it all seemed to fall apart with Jackson missing significant time due to injury.
 But results went their way on Week 17 and they beat the Packers 41-24.
 It all means that the NFL says the Ravens now have a 60% chance of reaching the postseason still.